kevinwang2882/MapMaster/README.md

 -JavaScript

 ##MVP Goals
--**CRUD**:Have full CRUD operations (POST, GET, PUT, DELETE) on event model.
+**CRUD**:Have full CRUD operations (POST, GET, PUT, DELETE) on event model.
--**User Signin/Login/logout **: The user can register/login by gmail
+**User Signin/Login/logout **: The user can register/login by gmail
--**Map**:Use google map api to generate map
+**Map**:Use google map api to generate map
--**search place**:Use google place api to make an autocomplete search bar ,then use geocoding api to get lat and lng of that place,
+**search place**:Use google place api to make an autocomplete search bar ,then use geocoding api to get lat and lng of that place,
                   when autocomplete place was clicked, it will automatically direct to that exact place's location.
--**comment**:All user can make comment for the event.
+**comment**:All user can make comment for the event.

 ## Stretch